 Value of CIS Membership

 Networking is essential to building a professional reputation.
-CIS membership offers a way to establish and maintain both professional and personal contacts within the field of clinical immunology.
-CIS offers opportunities to serve with colleagues on several committees, such as Membership, Communications, Program, Publications and our newest committee, New Immunologists-in-Training/Fellows-in-Training (NIT/FIT).
+CIS membership offers a way to establish and maintain both professional and personal connections within the field of clinical immunology.
+CIS offers opportunities to serve with colleagues on several committees, such as Membership, Communications, Program, Publications and Early Career Immunologist (ECI) Committee.
 Members can also serve as faculty for CIS’s Summer Schools held in subspecialty areas such as Primary Immunodeficiency Diseases and Systemic Autoimmune Diseases.

 CIS recognizes the importance of ongoing education in the field of clinical immunology.
 Annual Meetings are held at varying locations around the United States, and include invited speakers and both oral and poster abstract presentations, as well as opportunities to speak with representatives from leading companies in the field of immunology.